ninabarzh/ipa/content/en/docs/threat-model/impacts.md

 * Withdrawal from friends, services, or opportunities
 * A sense that escape is impossible or pointless

-The goal of abuse is not chaos—it’s obedience.
+The goal of abuse is not chaos, it’s obedience.
 When someone controls your technology, they control your time, your choices, and eventually, your self-image.
 Survivors often describe a slow erosion of autonomy until even simple decisions feel risky.

 ## A word on this section